ArdaxHz/mupl/readme.md

 - Make sure there aren't any duplicate issues opened before opening one
 - Pull requests are free to be opened if you think it is needed, but please format any code with Python Black (default settings) before doing so.

-## Translation
+### Translation
 There are two files to translate, this readme and the [mupl/loc/en.json](mupl/loc/en.json) file.

 - The translated README should be placed in [doc](doc/) with the name `readme.<>.md` with the ISO language code between the periods, for example: `readme.pt-br.md`.
+Update your readme to link back to this readme under the "Read this in other languages" list.
 - The translated json file should be the named `<>.json` with the ISO language code being used and placed inside the directory [mupl/loc/](mupl/loc/), for example: `pt-br.json`.

+After you have translated these files, update this readme with the link to your translated readme.
 Please submit a PR with these changes.